Skip to content Skip to footer navigation

 Your power bank's ability to hold a charge will degrade over time, but they're easy to recycle when it's time to buy a new one.
 Mobile Muster is a free phone recycling service in Australia that also accepts smartphone accessories, including power banks.

 Drop-off points include Optus, Telstra and Vodafone stores, as well as Officeworks, Salvos Stores and many local council offices.
-You can find your nearest drop-off site by entering your postcode at the Mobile Muster recycling page.
+You can find your nearest drop-off site by entering your postcode on the Mobile Muster recycling page.

 Alternatively, you can mail in your old power bank.
 Prepaid mailing satchels are available for free at Australia Post offices, JB Hi-Fi stores or from Mobile Muster directly.
 Just ask the staff and they should have them on hand.